 Here we perform the first experimental quantification of the conservation of the amino-acid preferences at all sites in two homologous proteins.
-We do this by using deep mutational scanning [28, 29] to comprehensively measure the effects of all mutations to two homologs of influenza nucleoprotein (NP) with 94% sequence identity.
-We find that the amino-acid preferences are substantially conserved at most sites in the homologs.
+We do this by using deep mutational scanning (Fowler et al., 2010; Fowler and Fields, 2014) to comprehensively measure the effects of all mutations to two homologs of influenza nucleoprotein (NP) with 94% sequence identity.
+We find that the amino-acid preferences are substantially conserved at most sites in the homologs, but some sites have significant shifts in preferences.
 We then test whether the experimentally measured site-specific amino-acid preferences can inform site-specific phylogenetic substitution models that describe the evolution of more diverged NP homologs.
 We find that the experimentally informed site-specific substitution models exhibit improved fit to NP phylogenies containing diverged sequences from human, swine, equine, and avian influenza lineages.
-Overall, our work shows that site-specific amino-acid preferences are sufficiently conserved that measurements on one homolog can be used to improve the quantitative evolutionary modeling of moderately closely related homologs.
+Overall, our work shows that site-specific amino-acid preferences are sufficiently conserved that measurements on one homolog can be used to improve the quantitative evolutionary modeling of closely related homologs.